Your money-making expert. Financial journalist, TV and radio personality.

-Whether you figure yourself as a bit of a salesperson or not, being a product demonstrator can be a great way to make money.
+Whether you figure yourself as a bit of a salesperson or not, being an in-store demonstrator can be a great way to make money.

 Don’t be scared off by horror scenes of Bridget Jones’s mum promoting the ‘WiseCrack boiled-egg peeler’!
 Being an in-store demonstrator can offer an easy way to make a little extra money simply by using your free time and your sales skills.

-Demonstrators are employed to illustrate the function and usability of a product in order to grab keen shoppers and get them to buy one.
+Demonstrators are employed to illustrate the function and usability of a product.
+They are used to grab keen shoppers and get them to buy one.

 The types of items you can demonstrate varies.
 One day you could be handing out food and drink products in a supermarket or applying make-up in a department store and the next you could be showing shoppers how to whip up a culinary feast or demonstrating power-tools.